Ada-Developers-Academy/independent-ai-topics/working-w-copilot/setting-up-copilot.md

    - Look for a "PRO" status under "Highlights" in your profile on GitHub.
 In the upper-right corner of any page, click your profile photo, then click "Your Profile".
    ![A GitHub profile page with the "Highlights" section circled](assets/setting-up-copilot/github-profile-pro-location.png)
    *Fig. "Highlights" section of a profile on GitHub*
-   - If your Student Developer Pack is expired or you have trouble with the following steps, please drop by office hours or reach out to an instructor to help you troubleshoot Student Developer Pack access.
+   - If you have issues activating your Student Developer Pack, please file a ticket with [GitHub Education Support](https://support.github.com/contact/education).
+The linked support page also has a button to troubleshoot with GitHub's Virtual Agent in case it can provide immediate help.

 2. Go to the account settings screen by clicking your profile photo in the upper-right corner of any page, then click "Settings".
 Under the "Code, planning, and automation" section of the "Settings" sidebar, click "Copilot".
    ![The GitHub "Settings" menu with the "Code, planning, and automation" section underlined and the "Copilot" option circled](assets/setting-up-copilot/github-settings-menu.png)